thanos-io/thanos/docs/components/bucket.md

                                 Listen host:port for HTTP endpoints.
       --http-grace-period=2m    Time to wait after an interrupt received for HTTP Server.
+      --web.external-prefix=""  Static prefix for all HTML links and redirect URLs in the bucket web UI interface.
+Actual endpoints are still served on / or the web.route-prefix.
+This allows thanos bucket web
+                                UI to be served behind a reverse proxy that strips a URL sub-path.
+      --web.prefix-header=""    Name of HTTP request header used for dynamic prefixing of UI links and redirects.
+This option is ignored if web.external-prefix argument is
+                                set.
+Security risk: enable this option only if a reverse proxy in front of thanos is resetting the header.
+The
+                                --web.prefix-header=X-Forwarded-Prefix option
+                                can be useful, for example, if Thanos UI is served via Traefik reverse proxy with
+                                PathPrefixStrip option enabled, which sends the
+                                stripped prefix value in X-Forwarded-Prefix
+                                header.
+This allows thanos UI to be served on a sub-path.
       --refresh=30m             Refresh interval to download metadata from remote storage
-      --timeout=5m              Timeout to download metadata from remote storage --label=LABEL             Prometheus label to use as timeline title --web.external-prefix=""  Static prefix for all HTML links and redirect URLs in the UI query web interface.
-Actual endpoints are still served on / or the web.route-prefix.
-This allows thanos UI to be served behind a reverse proxy that strips a URL sub-path.
+      --timeout=5m              Timeout to download metadata from remote storage --label=LABEL             Prometheus label to use as timeline title

 ```